Construction ERP Software: Best Systems For Residential, Commercial & Infrastructure

 3. Curran Young Construction

-Curran Young Construction replaced Excel spreadsheets by adopting Acumatica Construction Edition ERP.
+Curran Young Construction replaced Excel spreadsheets by adopting Acumatica Construction ERP.
 The firm required a scalable solution that integrated with Procore and other specialised applications while providing intuitive reporting and unlimited user licensing.

 They went live with customised workflows for project numbering, financial control, job costing, subcontractor payments, and change-order management.
 The cloud platform eliminated server costs and manual tool switching.
 Users report saving 30–35% of their time by working in a unified system.